About us

 Three generations of the family run the businesses at Low Sizergh Farm.
 Alison can be found running the farm shop, gift gallery and café, whilst her brother Richard runs the farm with his son Matthew.
 John jokes that he’s now the farm boy sent to run all the errands and Marjorie spends as much time as possible painting in her shed.
 More than 50 local people are employed with Paul Seward working on the farm for nearly 30 years.

 We farm with the future in mind, looking after the soil, the landscape and wildlife whilst being part of a vibrant rural economy.
-Our main crop is the grass that the cows eat all year round which helps them produce milk that we sell in the shop vending machine, the organic milk suppliers cooperative OMSCO and a local cheese and ice cream maker.
+Our main crop is the grass that the cows eat all year round and from which the cows produce milk.
+Most of the milk goes to Organic Herd, the farmer cooperative, to be made into butter and cheese.
+It is also for sale through the vending machine at the farm shop.

 More than 40 businesses and providers of services within a 50 mile radius support the day to day running of the farm.
 Our farm shop is a market place for over 80 local suppliers, from big names (locally anyway!) to local growers who trade their surplus crops at harvest time.